luismezaf/permission-manager-ts/README.md

 ## Group permissions

 Sometimes, you have a permission that represents a set of permissions.
-For example, the permission "all.tasks" may indicate that the user has all the permissions for the tasks module, which can includes "list.tasks", "create.tasks", "update.tasks" and "delete.tasks".
+For example, the permission "all.tasks" may indicate that the user has all the permissions for the tasks module, which includes "list.tasks", "create.tasks", "update.tasks" and "delete.tasks".

-PermissionManager.ts allows you to create those kinds of groups by simply passing the "groups" property to the options parameter of definePermissions.
+PermissionManager.ts allows you to create those kinds of groups by simply passing the "groups" property to the "options" parameter of definePermissions.

 ```TypeScript